 Feel the need to take a break from gambling and would like to restrict your account?
 Our Cooling Off periods let you lock your account from 24 hours, 7 days, 30 days, 60 days and 90 days.

 Self-Exclusion is the longest period of account restriction you can request.
 Your account will be closed for at least 180 days (or 6 months) up to 5 years.
-The self-exclusion request made via the casino software is for a period of 6 months, if you would like to increase that please contact the support team following activating your exclusion.

 To Self-Exclude login here now.

 It’s always good to know how long you’ve been playing for.
 There is a timer on every game to keep an eye out on how long you have been playing your game session for.

 Want to know how much you’ve spent or how many games you’ve played?
 Your full play and payment history is just a few clicks away.

 To check out your Play History, visit My Account -> Game Activity, select a category (for example Blackjack), a specific game and a date range.

 To view your transaction history, visit My Account -> Transaction History and select either Deposits, Pending & Reversed or Withdrawals and select a date range.

 SafeMate is a handy new tool you can find under the ‘Responsible Gaming’ section in Your Account which allows you to track how much money you’ve spent, what you’ve won or lost, and how much time you’ve spent gambling over the last 6 months